florianschafer/frogspawn/README.md

 Note that instances of `LabeledGraph` are merely a thin wrapper around the internal graph API (see below) that store the graph itself together with a mapping between vertex ids and label objects.
-Most methods relevant to clustering expect simple `Graph` objects, which can be retrieved via `LabeledGraph#getGraph`.
+Most methods relevant to clustering expect simple `Graph` objects that can be retrieved via `LabeledGraph#getGraph`.

 For a more practical example on how to use the builder, please refer to `LabeledGraphSource#fromTSV`.